dominiksta/bgpsyche/README.md

 --------------------------------------------------------------------------------

 Start by creating an `env.ini` file in `/bgspyche`, following the template `env.ini.template`.
+You will have to create accounts for both PeeringDB and MaxMind GeoLite2.
 Then run the following commands:

 ```bash
 pypy3.10 -m venv .venv-pypy